gray rectangle with angle

 Say goodbye to cash flow worries.

 Invoice factoring is the practice of “selling” your invoices, or accounts receivables, to a company that then pays you right away for that invoice, minus a fee.
-This helps you increase cash flow to pay bills, finance operations, take on new business, and handle business expenses as they come up.
-Factoring companies may also handle the back-office details of collecting your invoices, so you don’t have to track and chase down payments.
-This not only saves you money but also valuable time.
+You get steady cash flow, less back-office work, and more confidence in your ability to run and grow your trucking business.
+Many factoring companies also handle collections on your behalf so you’re not chasing payments.

-There are two types of factoring: recourse and non-recourse freight factoring.
-The major difference between the two, besides the cost, is what happens if brokers or shippers don’t pay your invoices promptly.
-Here are the details you need to know to make the right choice for your business.
+There are two main types of factoring: recourse and non-recourse freight factoring.
+The biggest difference is what happens if your broker or shipper doesn’t pay.
+Here’s what you need to know to choose the right option for your operation.

 Recourse factoring